 The FUJIFILM X-H1 uses a sensor without an anti-aliasing filter.
-To avoid moiré, a special arrangement of the matrix pixels is used – the proprietary X-Trans array, where blocks of 36 pixels are repeated (as opposed to the classic Bayer filter with a repeating block of 4 pixels).
+A unique arrangement of the matrix pixels is used to avoid moire – the proprietary X-Trans array, where blocks of 36 pixels are repeated (as opposed to the classic Bayer filter with a repeating block of 4 pixels).

 This has a positive effect on detail.
-Pixel sharpness can not be called, but the margin in detail is huge.
-Such pictures can be safely printed in larger A3 format.
+Pixel sharpness can not be called, but the margin in detail is enormous.
+You can safely print such pictures in larger A3 format.

 Traditionally, you can extract more detail from RAW than from JPEG.
-Note that RAW detail is generally higher.
-Below 100% crop of the same frame.
+Note that RAW detail is generally greater than 100% crop of the same frame.
 Of course, a lot depends on the converter used and the sharpening settings.
-But the initial potential of FUJIFILM X-H1 raw format is very high.
+But the initial potential of the FUJIFILM X-H1 raw format is very high.

 From the first minutes of acquaintance with the camera, it became clear that what you see in JPEG is far from the full potential of the FUJIFILM X-H1.
 The RAW file on this model is very flexible.
 Both shadows and lights stretch perfectly.

-For very contrasting scenes, you can easily spread the Shadows and Highlights sliders in the Adobe converter in different directions.
+You can quickly spread the Shadows and Highlights sliders in the Adobe converter in different directions for very contrasting scenes.
 This does not lead to increased noise or other artifacts.

 Shadows, according to my subjective feelings, have a margin of about three exposure stops.
-With such a correction, you can still stretch out new details, but the noise level remains acceptable, it can be reduced programmatically.
+You can still stretch out new details with such a correction, but the noise level remains acceptable; it can be reduced programmatically.

 The FUJIFILM X-H1 has a sensitivity range of ISO 200 to 12800.
 Expandable to 100 units at the bottom and up to 51200 units.
 For this, the drum has L and H values, respectively.
-However, we traditionally test the real range.
-And this time we decided to show it by the example of two plots: a lighter and a darker one.
+However, I traditionally test the actual range.
+And this time, I decided to show it by showing two plots: a lighter and a darker one.

-Absolutely the same situation with a darker plot.
-RAW footage is slightly more detailed and has a slight monochrome noise that can be easily suppressed.
+The same situation with a darker plot: RAW footage is slightly more detailed and has a slight monochrome noise that can be easily suppressed.

-ISO 6400 is still suitable for printing in small format (A4 or in some cases A3) from JPEG.
-There are fewer details, monochrome noise appears on monotonous surfaces.
+ISO 6400 is still suitable for printing in small format (A4 or A3) from JPEG.
+There are fewer details; monochrome noise appears on monotonous surfaces.
 But overall, the picture looks good.
-In RAW, there is some increase in monochrome noise: it begins to actively eat up small details.
+There is some increase in monochromatic noise in RAW: it begins to eat up small details actively.
 So this ISO can be called a threshold.
-It is worth climbing higher only as a last resort, or when the photographer does not prioritize the technical quality of the image.
+It is worth climbing higher only as a last resort or when the photographer does not prioritize the technical quality of the image.

-ISO 12800 is characterized by a strong reduction in detail and color in JPEGs, especially in shadows.
+ISO 12800 is characterized by a substantial reduction in detail and color in JPEGs, especially in shadows.
 Such pictures can be published on the web without enlargement or printed in a small format, smaller than A4.
-RAW is not capable of doing miracles here: it also has problems with color and detail in the shadows, and the level of monochrome noise is high.
+RAW cannot do miracles here: it also has problems with color and detail in the shadows, and the level of monochrome noise is high.

 However, this result can be called very good for a camera with an APS-C sensor.
 The working ISO range allows you to shoot in almost any conditions and get quality results suitable for commercial use.
-In the following parts we will show examples of pictures taken in different, sometimes very difficult conditions.
+I will show examples of pictures taken in different, sometimes challenging situations in the following parts.

 Unlike top DSLRs, the camera does not turn on instantly.
 It takes about a second from turning the power lever until the full readiness to take a frame: a picture appears on the screen.
 It takes a certain amount of time to focus the lens at the same distance it was focused on before turning it off.
 Therefore, you should not turn off the camera during dynamic shooting.